Update on coronavirus 2019-nCoV

 If you’ve come in contact with someone who has tested positive for COVID-19, please follow these recommendations:

 - Evaluate your symptoms.
-Common symptoms are fever, cough, muscle aches, shortness of breath, and feeling tired.
+Common symptoms are fever, cough, muscle aches, shortness of breath, sudden loss of taste and/or smell, and feeling tired.
 Some people have no or very mild symptoms, and others feel very ill.